 A Requirement in the Upper School

 Upper School students have many different avenues for involvement in community service.
 All students are required to volunteer 15 hours a year with service projects approved by the Service Learning Coordinator.
 In addition, ample opportunities are provided throughout the year for the students to participate as a group.
-For example, generally 75 to 100 of our students volunteer to be buddies each year to the athletes participating in the Special Olympics.
+Each year, we have a Junior Service Day, a Senior Service Day and an All School Service Day during Homecoming Week.
+The Special Olympics has become the primary focus for Junior Service Day.
+Seniors go out in groups to volunteer with Meals on Wheels, Harvest Hope Food Bank, Habitat for Humanity, United Ministries, and other non-profit organizations.

 Giving Back as a Lifelong Practice